syeopite/lens/lens/docs/getting-started.md

     catalogue.translate("en", "possessions.fruits.apples", 50) # => "I have 50 apples"
     ```

-    What happens on a missing translation is also different:
+    Behavior differences:
     ```crystal
     yaml_catalogue.translate("en", "I don't exist") # => raises LensExceptions::MissingTranslation
     gettext_catalogue.gettext( "I don't exist")     # =>  "I don't exist"
     ```

-    In the future there would be a `chain` backend, and an configuration option will be provided to migrate behavior differences.
+    In the future there would be a `chain` backend, and a configuration option will be provided to migrate behavior differences.
 However, **the API for individual backends would always be different.**

     Keep all of this in mind using Lens!